How to Clean a Microwave Filter

 You can purchase microwave filter replacements at any home improvement store or on your appliances’ manufacturer’s website.
 If you need specific information on what kind of filter you need to purchase, you can consult your owner’s manual.

-Additionally, if you’re nearing the end of your microwave’s life and are looking to purchase a new one, Maytag offers a wide range of microwaves to choose from, so you can find the one that works best for your needs.
+If your microwave isn't heating properly, or if you’re nearing the end of your microwave’s life and are looking to purchase a new one, Maytag offers a wide range of microwaves to choose from, so you can find the one that works best for your needs.